-Upon transition to IFRS 9, the Pool's financial assets and financial liabilities previously classified as fair value through profit and loss (FVTPL) under IAS 39, Financial Instruments: recognition and measurement (IAS 39), being its investments in securities designated at fair value through profit or loss continue to be categorized as FVTPL.
-Other financial assets, being cash, accrued dividends receivable and subscriptions receivable, were previously classified as loans and receivables under IAS 39 and are now classified under amortized cost.
-Financial liabilities, being accounts payable and accrued liabilities, redemptions payable, management fees payable and due to manager, were previously classified as other financial liabilities under IAS 39 and are now classified as amortized cost.
-There were no changes in the measurement attributes for any of the financial assets and financial liabilities upon transition to IFRS 9
+Upon transition to IFRS 9, the Pool's financial assets and financial liabilities previously classified as fair value through profit and loss (FVTPL) under IAS 39, Financial Instruments: recognition and measurement (IAS 39), being its investments in securities designated at fair value through profit or loss, continue to be categorized as FVTPL.
+Other financial assets, being cash, accrued dividends receivable, due from Manager, subscriptions receivable, and due from broker, were previously classified as loans and receivables under IAS 39 and are now classified under amortized cost.
+Financial liabilities, being accounts payable and accrued liabilities, redemptions payable and management fees payable, were previously classified as other financial liabilities under IAS 39 and are now classified as amortized cost.
+There were no changes in the measurement attributes for any of the financial assets and financial liabilities upon transition to IFRS 9.